 To see why you have this DNS server, click on the IPv4 tab at the top of this same window.

 Notice that the DNS setting has a switch toggled to Automatic.
-This setting, along with the Automatic (DHCP) option for the IPv4 Method, instructs your computer to accept the network settings provided by your router automatically.
+This setting, along with the Automatic (DHCP) option for IPv4 Method, instructs your computer to automatically accept the network settings provided by your router.

 Most systems use DNS settings provided automatically by the router (via DHCP).
 Switching to Manual lets you specify your own DNS server.
-If you want to manually set a different DNS server (such as Google’s 8.8.8.8), toggle this switch off and enter the new IP address into the field.
+If you want to manually set a different DNS server (such as Google’s 8.8.8.8), toggle this switch off, then enter the new IP address in the field.

 Bonus: Query a Site Using Any DNS Server

-After identifying your DNS server, it’s possible that you are not completely satisfied with it.
+After identifying your DNS server, you may not be completely satisfied with it.
 If you are facing network issues, you can bypass your local settings entirely and request a website’s IP address from any public DNS server worldwide.

 Why would you do this?

-If a site loads for others but not for you, your DNS server might be out of date, overloaded, or applying filters.
+If a site loads for others but not for you, your DNS server might be outdated, overloaded, or applying filters.
 Querying a public DNS server gives you a clean comparison.

 dig @<DNS-SERVER-IP> <WEBSITE-TO-LOOKUP>Let’s break that down: